MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 }
 ```

-3. Replace the placeholder values in the source code that you just pasted in, using the following values:
+3. Replace the placeholder values in the source code that you pasted in, using the following values:

    | Placeholder | Value | Example |
    |:----------- |:----- |:--------|